mohsenhariri/reasoning/CoT.md

 - **Zero-shot-CoT**
-    - Again, model has never trained on the task.
     - Unlike few-shot-CoT, model is not given any intermediate steps.
     - The provided prompt encourages the model to generate intermediate steps by adding "Let's think step by step" at the beginning of the prompt.
     - Example: